apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ### Benefits of Meta Schedule

+The existing three scheduling systems are mutually incompatible with each other in terms of API design and divergence: besides manual TE scheduling, AutoTVM requires users to learn a new set of APIs, and AutoScheduler brings in another set of C++-based search rules.
+It adds the users' mental overhead to understand and extend the existing systems.
+Further, the inability to switch between template-based and template-free auto-tuning could lead to inferior customizability and hence worse performance.

 Meta schedule provides:
 * Succinct syntax, consistent APIs to TensorIR schedule with no other layer of abstraction.
 * Unified APIs for implementing manual schedules, AutoTVM-style schedules, and AutoScheduler-style